 To use to dry off after your swim!
 Although, in all honesty, you can leave this in the car instead of adding the extra weight.

-You have to stay hydrated!
+You have to stay hydrated, especially if you’re doing any physical activity!
 Maybe put it in a nice reusable bottle to help the environment out just a tad.

 A Waterproof Camera